Abigail DeVille

-Abigail DeVille (born 1981) is an artist who creates large sculptures and installations, often incorporating found materials from the neighborhoods around the exhibition venues.
+Abigail DeVille (born 1981) is an American artist who creates large sculptures and installations, often incorporating found materials from the neighborhoods around the exhibition venues.
 DeVille's sculptures and installations often focus on themes of the history of racist violence, gentrification, and lost regional history.
 Her work often involves a performance element that brings the artwork out of its exhibition space and into the streets; DeVille has organized these public events, which she calls "processionals," in several U.S. cities, including Washington, D.C., Baltimore, and New York.
-Deville likes to use her own family as inspiration for her art work.
+DeVille likes to use her own family as inspiration for her artwork.
 She decided to use her grandmother as inspiration because of her vibrant personality, to help her articulate ideas from the neighborhoods of the Bronx.
-Deville is pleased that her art works are unique, as many people see trash as useless to them, while DeVille instead sees an opportunity.
+DeVille is pleased that her art works are unique, as many people see trash as useless to them, while DeVille instead sees an opportunity.